-GA EPD used the SEMAP NOx and VOC sensitivity modeling to examine the normalized sensitivities of NOx and VOC emissions on 8-hour daily maximum ozone concentrations (part per billion ozone/ton per day, ppt/TPD) at 9 ozone monitors in Atlanta.
+GA EPD used the SEMAP NOx and VOC sensitivity modeling to examine the normalized sensitivities of NOx and VOC emissions on 8-hour daily maximum ozone concentrations (part per billion ozone/ton per day, ppt/TPD) at 10 ozone monitors in Atlanta.
 This analysis started with the day-by-day NOx and VOC emission sensitivities (ppb) for May 1 - September 30.
 Not all modeled days were used in the calculations.
-The criteria for selecting days to include in the calculation generally follows the approach used by EPA to select days to include in the relative response factor (RRF) calculation as described in EPA's "Draft Modeling Guidance for Demonstrating Attainment of Air Quality Goals for Ozone, PM{2.5}, and Regional Haze" (December 3, 2014).
-For our analysis, the 10 highest modeled days in 2018 were selected to be included in the average sensitivity calculation at each monitoring site to address the 2008 and 2015 ozone NAAQS.
+The criteria for selecting days to include in the calculation generally follows the approach used by EPA to select days to include in the relative response factor (RRF) calculation as described in EPA's "Guidance on the Use of Models and Other Analyses for Demonstrating Attainment of Air Quality Goals for Ozone, PM2.5, and Regional Haze".
+For our analysis, the following criteria were used to select the days that would be included in the average sensitivity calculation to address the 2008 ozone NAAQS: